pcrawshaw/comp3971/instruction_formats.md

 Rd = 9
 ```

-In binary:
+In binary and hexadecimal:
 ```
 1000 1011 0001 0101 0000 0010 1000 1001 = 8B150289
 ```

-## On an ARM system:
+## On an ARMv8 system:

-a very small ARMv8 assembly language program:
+A very small ARMv8 assembly language program:

 ```
         .arch armv8-a